godaddy/tartufo/docs/source/examplecleanup.rst

 End-to-End Example
 ------------------

-An End-to-End example walkthrough of tartufo cleanup
+An End-to-End example walkthrough of a tartufo scan and the process of purging the dirty evil passwords that somehow ended up in your code commits.
+We will use an additional tool: ``BFG`` (https://rtyley.github.io/bfg-repo-cleaner/, more on this later!).

 #.
 Use ``tartufo`` to scan your repository and find any secrets in its history!